Why EU Timezone Overlap Matters for Software Development (Research-Backed)

-The Hidden Cost of Timezone Gaps
+The Hidden Cost of Timezone Gaps: What the Research Shows

 Every hour of timezone difference between you and your development team adds friction.
 A quick question that takes 30 seconds in a same-timezone team takes 12–24 hours when your developer is asleep when you send it.